-If I step out of the feelings that fear brings up and I put my sensible hat on, I can see how much I’ll lose if I let fear win.
+If I step out of the feelings that fear brings up and put my ‘practical’ hat on, I can see how much I’ll lose if I let fear win.

-I’ll miss out on making new friends and sharing laughs, tears and truths with beautiful people like you.
+- I’ll miss out on making new friends and connecting with lovely people like you.

-I won’t get to help you, make a difference in your day or remind you how amazing you are.
+- I won’t get to support people, make a difference in their day or help them see how amazing they are.

-So today.
-Now.
-In this moment; I will thank my fear.
-I will acknowledge that it was trying to help me by keeping me small and keeping me safe.
+So now, today, in this moment, I will thank my fear.
+I will acknowledge that it was trying to keep me safe.

-I will thank fear, and I will let it go.
+I will thank my fear, and I will let it go.